lbruder/lbjScheme/README.md

 * Some kind of interface to native Java data types
 * Interface to javax.script
 * Line numbers in error messages (can of worms)
-* CompilingEvaluator that supports continuations and multiple value returns

 #### Complex numbers:
 * "Complex" data type